Cognitive rehabilitation therapy: Cognitive remediation therapy

+Compensatory CRT

+Compensatory rehabilitation aims to help the patient develop the skill to use tools and aids to overcome the impairment they're faced with (e.g., patients with impaired memory can compensate by writing down what they need to remember).

 Assessments

 According to the standard text by Sohlberg and Mateer:

 Individuals and families respond differently to different interventions, in different ways, at different times after injury.
 Premorbid functioning, personality, social support, and environmental demands are but a few of the factors that can profoundly influence outcome.
 In this variable response to treatment, cognitive rehabilitation is no different from treatment for cancer, diabetes, heart disease, Parkinson's disease, spinal cord injury, psychiatric disorders, or any other injury or disease process for which variable response to different treatments is the norm.

 Nevertheless, many different statistical analyses of the benefits of this therapy have been carried out.
 One study made in 2002 analyzed 47 treatment comparisons and reported "a differential benefit in favor of cognitive rehabilitation in 37 of 47 (78.7%) comparisons, with no comparison demonstrating a benefit in favor of the alternative treatment condition."

 An internal study conducted by the Tricare Management Agency in 2009 is cited by the US Department of Defense as its reason for refusing to pay for this therapy for veterans who have had traumatic brain injury.
 According to Tricare, "There is insufficient, evidence-based research available to conclude that cognitive rehabilitation therapy is beneficial in treating traumatic brain injury."
 The ECRI Institute, whose report serves as the basis for this decision by the Department of Defense, has summed up their own findings this way:

 In our report, we carried out several meta-analyses using data from 18 randomized controlled trials.
 Based on data from these studies, we were able to conclude the following: